raul23/split-ebooks-into-folders/README.rst

 `:information_source:` Explaining some of the options/arguments

 - ``-d, --dry-run`` is a very useful option to simulate how the files will be moved, i.e. the number of folders needed to split them and their names.
-No actual moving operations will actually be executed.
+No moving operations will actually be executed.
 - ``-o, --output-folder`` uses by default the working directory under which the script is running to move all the files.

 Example: split 1000 ebooks into folders containing 15 each